chuckcscccl/rustlr/chapter4.md

 note that there is no variant that correspond to this rule in the generated enum.
 Rustlr infers from the fact that
   1. there is no left-hand side label to the nonterminal.
-  2. `Expr` is the only grammar symbol on the right-hand side that has a non-unit type.
+  2. `Expr` is the only grammar symbol on the right-hand side that has a non-unit type, and that type is the same as the type of the left-hand side symbol.
-  3. There are no operator precedence/associativity declaration for the other symbols.
+  3. There are no labels nor operator precedence/associativity declarations for the other symbols.

 In other words, it infers that the other symbols on the right hand side carry no meaning at the AST level, and thus generates a semantic action for this rule